CRIMINAL CASES AT TEMPE MUNICIPAL COURT

 Frequently Asked Questions about Criminal Cases at the Tempe Municipal Court.

 If there’s a Tempe warrant for your arrest, you’ll likely be arrested upon any police contact.
 In addition, outstanding warrants can lead to the suspension of your driver’s license.
 If there’s a warrant for your arrest from the Tempe Municipal Court, you’ll need to take one of three actions to address it.
 One option is to visit the Tempe Municipal Court and pay the bond set by the Judge.
 When you pay the bond, court staff will provide you a new court date.
 Another option is to visit the Judge during walk-in hours between 9:00 a.m. and 11:30 a.m., Monday through Friday.
-If you see the Judge during walk in hours, the Judge can either quash your warrant or hold you in custody until your bond is paid.
+If you see the Judge during walk-in hours, the Judge can either quash your warrant or hold you in custody until your bond is paid.
 The third option is to hire an attorney to take care of it for you.
 Tobin Law Office can help you with your Tempe warrant by either filing a written motion to quash or personally appearing on your behalf to quash the warrant.
-By quashing the warrant for you, you won’t have to post bond or personally appear in Court.
+By quashing the warrant for you, you won’t have to post a bond or personally appear in Court.

 Simply not attending your court date is a bad idea.
 Failing to appear will result in a warrant for your arrest, additional charges, and the suspension of your driver’s license.
 You have two options: hire a criminal defense attorney or go to the court to request a new court date.